jourquin/Nodus/doc/services/services-workflow.md

 - ID: numeric identifier of the service,
 - Name: service name,
 - Mode: transport mode used by the service,
-- Means: transport means used by the service,
+- Means: transport means used by the service; `-1` means all means supported over the complete line,
 - Frequency: service frequency, shown in the most readable period and with the equivalent annual value.

 Use the buttons at the bottom of the dialog to manage the list: